 Are you using galleries a lot in your posts? this plugin could be a great way for you to Pinterest-ize your posts and adds a Pin it button on each image of a native WordPress gallery.
 Make sure, it doesn’t work with the NextGEN gallery.
 It comes with no options under the hood, just install and activate!

 Another plugin to verify Pinterest meta tag for your WordPress blog, just install the plugin and put the provided meta code and you had enabled Pinterest web analytic feature on your WordPress blog.

 Pin Verify meta tag

-That was the complete list of best free WordPress Pinterest plugins available right now, if you found any of the such deserved plugin missing from this list then do let me know.
-Finally, if you had already installed any of the above Pinterest plugin on your blog, then please share your Pinterest traffic experience in the comments below.
+That was the complete list of best free WordPress Pinterest plugins available right now if you found any of the such deserved plugin missing from this list then do let me know.
+Finally, if you had already installed any of the above Pinterest plugins on your blog, then please share your Pinterest traffic experience in the comments below.